APPL70070

 Detailed Description

-Complete computerized accounting cycles for a variety of organizations using SAGE, Simply Accounting.
+Complete computerized accounting cycles for a variety of organizations using SAGE 50.
 Exposure to components in this accounting suite include: General Ledger, Accounts Payable, Accounts Receivable, Payroll and Inventory.
 Functionality related to System Set-up, Sales Taxes, Banking, Periodic Processing and Financial Reporting are also explored.
 Apply computerized accounting techniques to each step of the accounting cycle.
-Students are required to bring their own laptops to class and will need to install the software provided with the textbook.
+Students will be required to install the free Student version of the software provided by Sage Software.

 Program Context